acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "How do you find your way?"
 >
 > "Oh, sometimes you can be friendly with the Kuo-toa, as long as you don't look like an easy victim.
 They are a bit mad, but they can be friendly in their own way, and they enjoy my music.
-They are the ones who live in **Sloobludop**, and worship the Sea Mother."
+They live in **Sloobludop**, and worship the Sea Mother."

-*Avren* is full of useful information about the mushrooms around us and telling us which ones make water, wine, food, and other things.
+*Avren* is full of useful information about the mushrooms of the Underdark, telling us which ones make water, wine, food, and other things.

-We remember that we are here to hunt Fiends for the Society of Brilliance and find out why they are here.
+We remember that we are here to hunt Fiends for the **Society of Brilliance** and find out why they are here.
 We decide to take a day and fashion some more secure rafts.
 That day goes well!
 The team makes food and water from the mushrooms.
 Avren points out some mushrooms with orange and red stripes and says they are called “The Devil’s Mushrooms”, making a really strong red liquor that the deep gnomes like.
 That can be made in a still. *Calmul* busts out a still in a cloud of small, whirring, magical devices.
 No one is brave enough to drink it.
 We end up with 2 wine skins of the stuff, which *Avren* says will be worth a lot in **Gracklstugh**.

 *Benjamin* decides to explore and finds 3 octopodes in the tops of the tree-like mushrooms *Avren* calls Zurkhwood.
 One of them floats off ... in fear?
 Another is chewing on a Stirge.
 I like that one. *Steve* attempts to catch it and but somehow it detects ultra-sneaky *Steve* and escapes.
 Now, all 3 are gone.